 Measuring progress in buildings

 Energy audits are carried out on AKU sites on regular basis, highlighting areas of energy use as well as options for energy conservation measures.
-AKDN Green Building Guidelines, approved in 2020 and revised in 2021 set out a number of requirements for building efficiency over the coming years:
+AKDN Green Building Guidelines, approved in 2021 set out a number of requirements for building efficiency over the coming years: